 Try these other reputable sites to compare rentals:

-Wow - fantastic advice and really fast, thanks Safety Phil! over 5 years agoAnswered by Jo via WorldNomads.com
+Wow - fantastic advice and really fast, thanks Safety Phil! about 6 years agoAnswered by Jo via WorldNomads.com